 The seam itself isn't invisible but it looks really nice and seems to flow with the garter stitches.
 See for yourself when you're finished.

+When you seam garter stitch you'll see how easy it is too.
 All you need to do is follow the flow of the bumps on each garter stitch ridge.
-And using the mattress stitch once again you will create a nice invisible seam.

 And it keeps it all even and creates an invisible seam.